Agonist vs Antagonist Drugs for Addiction Treatment

 Antagonist drugs bind to the same receptors in the brain as other addictive substances and block the pleasurable effects and feelings of reward.

-By preventing the pleasurable feelings associated with drug use, antagonist drugs act as a deterrent that discourages relapse and substance abuse.
+By preventing the pleasurable feelings associated with drug use, antagonist drugs act as a deterrent that reduces relapse and substance abuse.

 3. Non-Addictive